The Stickybeak

 HTTP_CONNECTION close

-HTTP_ACCEPT_LANGUAGE en-us,en;q=0.5
+HTTP_ACCEPT_LANGUAGE en-US,en;q=0.5

-HTTP_ACCEPT text/html,application/xhtml+xml,text/xml;q=0.9,text/plain;q=0.8,image/png,*/*;q=0.5
+HTTP_ACCEPT text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8

 QUERY_STRING

-SERVER_PROTOCOL HTTP/1.1
+SERVER_PROTOCOL HTTP/2.0

 GATEWAY_INTERFACE CGI/1.1

-REMOTE_HOST_NAME 38.107.179.207
+REMOTE_HOST_NAME 18-97-14-87.crawl.commoncrawl.org

-DOCUMENT_URL http://www.stickybeak.com/index.php
+DOCUMENT_URL

-HTTP_HOST www.stickybeak.com
+HTTP_HOST

-REQUEST_URI /index.php
+REQUEST_URI

-page index
+page

 identifier